 Carvykti Black Box Warning About Gastrointestinal Risks Added By FDA

-The blood cancer treatment Carvykti has been linked to an increased risk of potentially deadly gastrointestinal inflammation by federal regulators, who have determined the risks require the strongest label warning a medication can carry.
+The blood cancer treatment Carvykti has been linked to an increased risk of serious and potentially life-threatening gastrointestinal inflammation, according to federal regulators, who have determined the risks require the strongest label warning a medication can carry.

 The FDA first approved Carvykti (ciltacabtagene autoleucel) for the treatment of multiple myeloma in 2022, indicating it should be used only after doctors have tried four or more prior types of therapy first.
 It belongs to a class of drugs known as chimeric antigen receptor T-cell therapy (CAR-T), a form of altered gene therapy also approved for use in patients with advanced, difficult-to-treat, or reoccurring lymphoma, leukemia and other blood cancers.

-The entire class almost immediately came under closer scrutiny due to adverse side effects, with the FDA requiring several CAR-T medications, including Carvykti, to add black box warnings in January 2024, indicating that the side effects may increase the risk of T-cell malignancies, which can result in hospitalization and death.
+Over the past few years, the entire class has come under closer scrutiny due to adverse side effects, with the FDA requiring several CAR-T medications, including Carvykti, to add black box warnings in January 2024, indicating that the side effects may increase the risk of T-cell malignancies, which can result in hospitalization and death.
 The decision came after the agency’s researchers found 22 cases of secondary cancer linked to CAR-T side effects.

 Sports-Betting-Addiction-Lawsuits